robcarver17/skipperman/docs/add_cadet_help.md

 Click on 'Check details'.
 At this stage you may be presented with a series of warnings:

 - The first name or surname seems too short.
 Don't use initials.
-- The sailor seems very young (less than 7 years old) or very old (over 19 years old) for a cadet.
+- The sailor seems very young (less than 8 years old at end of current school year) or very old (over 19 years old at end of current school year) for a cadet.
 Check their date of birth is accurate.
+This is no problem for junior sailors entered for junior racing events.
 - The sailor looks very similar to one or more existing sailors.
 Remember, we don't want to create duplicate sailors so be sure this is a different person.
 But you will get this warning for twins with the same birthday, as well as those with similar names.